Thinking Differently About the Employer-Employee Relationship

 Principal, Van Meter and Associates, Inc. (VMA), Columbus, Ohio

-Dr. Donald J. Van Meter is the principal of Van Meter and Associates, Inc. (VMA), which applies Human Performance Technology to strengthen trust, accountability, and performance efficiency in public and public-safety organizations.
+Dr. Donald J. Van Meter is the principal of Van Meter and Associates, Inc. (VMA), which applies Human Performance Technology to strengthen trust, accountability, and performance efficiency in public sector organizations.
 His work integrates management science, legal doctrine, and performance technology to design systems that produce measurable and defensible outcomes.

 He works with agencies (nationwide, for the last 44 years) to replace fragmented, reactive practices with structured systems that clarify expectations, improve decision-making, and sustain accountability.